Raathigesh/Jest-tools/README.md

 <img src="./icons/Github banner.png">

-Jest tools let you inspect html with ease when simple logging to console is not enough.
+Jest tools let you inspect html from your Jest tests with ease when logging to console is not enough.

 ## Getting started

 -   Install the [VSCode extension.](https://marketplace.visualstudio.com/items?itemName=Raathigeshan.jest-tools)
--   From VSCode's command palette run the `Jest tools: Start jest tools`
+-   From VSCode's command palette, run the `Jest tools: Start jest tools` command.
--   This will show you the Jest tools UI. **The initial screen will ask you to start Jest with additional command line arguments (A custom jest reporter to capture logs).**
+-   This will show you the Jest tools UI. **The initial screen will ask you to start Jest with additional command line arguments (A custom jest reporter to capture console logs).**
 -   Then simply `console.log()` a html string and it will show up in the inspector.

 ### An example usage